-The financial statements are prepared under the historical cost convention.
-The financial statements are also prepared to comply with "Accounting and Reporting by Charities" (Charities SORP), the revised statement of recommended preactice issued by the Accounting Standards Board in 2000 and revised in 2015.
+The financial statements are prepared under the historical cost convention and in accordance with FRS 102.
+The financial statements are also prepared to comply with "Accounting and Reporting by Charities" (Charities SORP), the revised statement of recommended practice issued by the Accounting Standards Board in 2000 and revised in 2015.